Switching to LED lighting has many benefits:

-LED lights also come in a variety of colours and shades, offering many options for your preference of lighting effect.
+LED lighting comes in a variety of colours and shades, offering many options for your preference of lighting effect.

 They are rated in lumens and colour temperature (a 4 digit number with a K at the end).

-- Faint Yellow: 2700K bulbs emit a faint yellow light that resembles a traditional 60-watt incandescent bulb.
+- Traditional Warm White: 2700K lighting emits a faint yellow light that resembles a traditional 60-watt incandescent bulb.
 The traditional decorator would typically appreciate this shade.

-- White: 3000K bulbs emit a white light instead of yellow, providing a marginally colder feel that complements modern homes.
-It really highlights true colours so you can appreciate your paint choices, and is often appreciated by contemporary decorators.
+- Warm White: 3000K lighting emits a white light instead of yellow, providing a marginally colder feel that complements modern homes.
+It really highlights true colours so you can appreciate your paint colour choices, and is often appreciated by contemporary decorators.

-- Blue Tint: 4000K bulbs add a blue tint to the light, creating an even colder lighting effect
+- Cool White: 4000K lighting provides a brighter light, creating an even cooler lighting effect

 - Bright White: 5000K lighting provides a much cooler effect for environments that require the appearance of daylight.